-It is not uncommon for site owners to be receive e-mails where the Sender is assuming something about them or one of their sites.
-Some of the assumptions are improperly accusatory while others are based on little to no knowledge in which to base the stated assumption.
+It is not uncommon for site owners to receive emails where the sender includes assumptions about a website’s features or technical issues.
+Unfortunately, some assumptions are unnecessarily accusatory, while others are based on little to no knowledge on which to base the stated premise.

 Most Assumptions are Inaccurate But…